i05nagai/memorandum/language/english_speaking.md

         * if you do sth with a flourish, you do it with one big, noticeable movement
         * the waiter handed me the menu with a flourish
         * he took off his hat with a flourish
+* rust
+    * a red-brown substance hat forms on the surface of iron and steel as a result of decay caused by reacting with air and water
+    * stainless steel won't rust
+    * to become or cause sth to become covered with rust
+    * having a reddish-brown color
 * weep
 * loofah
 * marauder